curzel-it/bit-therapy/README.md

 # BitTherapy (Desktop Pets)
-This is the source code of my macOS app [BitTherapy](https://apps.apple.com/app/desktop-pets/id1575542220)!.

-As you can guess, it brings Desktop Pets to macOS 🚀
+This is the source code of my macOS app [BitTherapy](https://apps.apple.com/app/desktop-pets/id1575542220), which brings Desktop Pets to macOS! 🚀

 Like the app?
 Join our [Discord](https://discord.gg/MCdEgXKSH5)!